 I started teaching part-time while I was a student at the Goethe-University here in Frankfurt.
 As a Vietnam veteran from the U.S. Army I was entitled to educational benefits under the GI bill, but just before my first payment arrived the US dollar lost nearly a quarter of its value against the German D-Mark (due to the “Nixon shock” when the dollar was taken off the gold standard), so I had to look around for an additional source of income.
 I found it at the Adult Education Center of the city of Frankfurt, known in German as the Volkshochschule (VHS) — literally “the people’s university” — where I was taken on as a free-lance English teacher for evening courses.

-Also at the Volkshochschule I have been teaching a German-language opera appreciation course called Opern-Gespräche since 1999, and a similar course in English called Frankfurt OperaTalk since 2002.
-Both of these courses are still going strong.
-If by any chance you live in or near Frankfurt and are interested in opera (and speak either German or English) you are cordially invited to enroll.
+Also at the Volkshochschule I taught a German-language opera appreciation course called Opern-Gespräche starting in 1999, and a similar course in English called Frankfurt OperaTalk starting in 2002.
+Both of these courses were still going strong when they were abruptly ended by the first coronavirus lockdown in March 2020.

 For over a dozen years I was an active member of a travel website called VirtualTourist (aka VT).
 By February 2017, when VirtualTourist ceased to exist, I had posted 3,290 tips/reviews about 124 destinations in 12 countries and had accumulated 1,007,692 page views, according to the statistics provided by the site.
 My largest page, entitled “My Paris: not only operas and bicycles . . .”, consisted of 435 tips/reviews, 1849 photos and five travelogues.
 I have backups of my VirtualTourist material, and I intend to use a small fraction of it as the basis for updated blog entries here on my own website.

 In addition to reading each other’s tips and pages, we VirtualTourist members also met (and still meet) in person at VT-meetings all over the world.
 I have attended such meetings in Karlsruhe, Antwerp, Bacharach, Frankfurt, Paris, Bonn, Aachen and London, among other places.